huaweicloud/terraform-provider-huaweicloud/docs/resources/cse_microservice_engine.md

 * `instance_limit` - The maximum number of the microservice instance resources.

+* `enterprise_project_id` - The Enterprise Project ID of the microservice instance resources.

 * `service_registry_addresses` - The connection address of service center.
   The [object](#engine_center_addresses) structure is documented below.